Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 <a name="processes-version-selection"></a>
 ### Version Selection

-Servers may implement multiple versions of this protocol.
+Services may implement multiple versions of this protocol.
 To ensure that commands are processed by the semantics intended by the issuing citizen, this section describes an algorithm that finds the best fit for a given command's version.
 If the specified version is not supported, this algorithm also ensures the error reply contains relevant version information for the citizen to consider.
-Servers MUST implement this algorithm to ensure consistent behavior.
+Services MUST implement this algorithm to ensure consistent behavior.

-Consider the protocol versions a server supports.
+Consider the protocol versions a service supports.
 They can be thought of being stored in a mapping, `V`, of integers (the major versions) to sets of integers (the minor versions).
-When a server receives a command:
+When a service receives a command:

 1. If the command did not specify a version:
 	1. Let `a` be the greatest key in `V`.